 The 75th anniversaries of the atomic bombings on Hiroshima and Nagasaki in August 2020 renewed focus on the push for the elimination of nuclear weapons from the humanitarian perspective.
 75 years is not a short period of time, but we still have the urgent task of nuclear abolition.
 Among the many approaches, the Treaty on the Prohibition of Nuclear Weapon (TPNW) adopted by the United Nations in 2017 is unique in referring to victims of the use of nuclear weapons (Hibakusha) as well as of testing, and focusing on the inhumane aspects of these weapons.
-Over the anniversary days in August 2020 the TPNW gained four ratifications, and will soon enter into force, when 50 countries and regions have joined the treaty.
+Over the anniversary days in August 2020 the TPNW gained four ratifications, and on October 25 the 50th ratification was made, the threshhold for the treaty to enter into force.

 Still, however, the world faces the grave threat of the existence of nuclear weapons and a nuclear arms race, despite the 75-year-long plea for their total abolition by Hibakusha, survivors of the atomic bombings of Hiroshima and Nagasaki, as well as Global Hibakusha - those impacted by nuclear testing, uranium mining and other nuclear development around the world.
 The Hibakusha themselves have prevented the repeat of nuclear war.
 Yet as their average age is now over 83 and many have already passed away, the opportunities to listen to their first-hand stories are becoming less and less every day.
 We, therefore, must continue honoring the Hibakusha by celebrating their lives and work.
 To honor them we must not simply remember them, but we must discuss possible actions we can take together and individually.